dod91/documentation/docs/account/cash-out.md

 1. Go to *your account* listed on the left menu, and click *Wallet*.
 **The figures shown on the screen is the amount you can cash out and transfer to your bank account.**

-2. If you didn't do already complete the Know Your Customer procedure.
+2. If you didn't already complete the Know Your Customer procedure.

 3. Add a bank account.